michaelskyba/kvrg-avg/README.md

 AM and the "promotion" tracker had no other entries, the average length between entries would now be exactly one day.

+## 4. Supported Operating Systems

+I have developed part of kvrg-avg on Arch Linux and the rest on Gentoo Linux, so I know it works on both of these, and I believe that it will work fine on most other Linux distributions (unless /usr/bin/ isn't in your $PATH of course).

+kvrg-avg has not been tested on any other Operating Systems, such as BSD or MacOS, although it should at least function with a few tweaks.
+The installation commands I wrote earlier will definitely fail on Windows.
+If you're using Windows, you're on your own (although I highly doubt that a Windows user would be interested in something like this).